zovoilis-lab/Flye/docs/INSTALL.md

 ABruijn also requires the BLASR aligner to be installed and available through PATH environment variable.
-For example if you have 'blasr' binary at '/aaa/bbb/blasr', you can type the following command to make it available for ABruijn:
+For example if you have 'blasr' binary at '/aaa/bbb/blasr', you can type the following command to make it visible for ABruijn:

     export $PATH=$PATH:/aaa/bbb/blasr